mysql/mysql-connector-nodejs/tut/Getting_Started.md

-# MySQL Connector/Node.JS
+# MySQL Connector/Node.js

-Connector/NJS is a connector for the asynchronous Node.JS platform in version 4.2 written in 100% JavaScript speaking the X DevAPI Protocol.
-(no support for the traditional MySQL protocol)
+MySQL Connector/Node.js is a connector for the asynchronous Node.js platform in version 4.2 written in 100% JavaScript speaking the X DevAPI Protocol (no support for the traditional MySQL protocol).

 ## Requirements:

- * MySQL 5.7.12 or higher, with the X plugin enabled
+ * MySQL 8.0.3 or higher
- * Node.JS 4.2
+ * Node.js 4.2 or higher

-## Putting c/NJS in place:
+## Installation:

-The Node.JS runtime follows a specific structure where packages are put in a [`node_modules`](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) directory from which they can be loaded.
+The Node.js runtime follows a specific structure where packages are put in a [`node_modules`](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) directory from which they can be loaded.
 This can be done with the `npm` tool from your project's directory: